 - 1. Complete and return the application for admission.
-Students are encouraged to complete the application online at www.mckendree.edu; - 2.
+Students will select their admit type (first year, international, or transfer) as a part of the application in addition to their program format: Lebanon, Online, or Nursing; - 2.
 Submit an official high school or GED transcript and official scores on the American College Testing (ACT) examination or the Scholastic Aptitude Test (SAT) if not posted on the official high school transcript; and - 3.
-Submit official copies of transcripts for all post-secondary institutions attended.
+Submit official copies of transcripts for all postsecondary institutions attended.